Ecological-Complexity-Lab/lab_website/index.md

 # Ecology, Network Science & Data science

 All ecological systems are complex.
 How are they structured?
-How are they created?
-How does complexity affects function?
+How do they evolve?
+How does complexity affects ecosystem function?
 Our lab is a hub for studying the complexity underlying ecological systems.
 {%
   include figure.html
   image="images/main_group_photo.jpeg"